nbkrek/nbblog/README.rst

 Packaging of articles
 ---------------------
-Articles and every relateded files - images, videos - are stored as tar.bz2 archive.
+Articles and all related files - images, videos - are stored as tar.bz2 archive.
 For publishing copy it to the articles folder of the system.
 The filename of the tar.bz2 file will be used as the stub where the article is published under.
 This way we have a way to make sure a stub isn't duplicated and